leouchoa/cheatsheets/docker/useful_tips/tips_and_tricks.md

 ## Docker Volumes

-## Initializing Volumes
+### Initializing Volumes

-To create a named volume you can use the `-v` flag to specify the.
-So for example the code bellow would create a volume named "mysql-db", instead of a randomly generated id
+To create a named volume you can use the `-v` flag to specify the volume.
+So for example the code bellow would create a volume named "mysql-db", instead of a randomly generated id.

 ```bash
 docker container run